Need a special offer?Find out if your project fits.

 To access Flexmonster API inside the .component.ts file, we need a reference to the <fm-pivot> instance.
 Follow the steps below to create the reference using the @ViewChild decorator:

 Step 1.
-In the HTML template of the component with Flexmonster (e.g., src/app/app.component.html), assign a template reference variable to the <fm-pivot> instance (e.g., #pivot):
+In the HTML template of the component with Flexmonster (e.g., src/app/app.component.html), assign a template variable to the <fm-pivot> instance (e.g., #pivot):

 <fm-pivot #pivot